adityaiitg29/Predictive-Paradox/PredictiveParadoxReport.md

 ##2.
 Feature Engineering

-To help the Model understand time patterns, I created meaningful features from the data.
+->To help the Model understand time patterns, I created meaningful features from the data.

 2a:Calendar Features